daviskia/BIXIbikesADA/buses.md

 When looking at the map of bus lines we can see that the network is well spread out.

 <iframe src="https://daviskia.github.io/maps/Bus_Lines.html" width="100%" height="400px"></iframe>

-However looking at only the bus lines gives an incomplete picture.
-A bus line with 10 buses per hour is not the same as one with one bus every hour.
-Thus using the bus timetables we find the bus passage per (**depends on map chosen, shown one is not final** ).
-Looking at the map we can hypothesize that the bikes and bus lines serve different purposes.
-The bike lines are focused in the city center used for short trips.
-While the buses are spread :

-The buses are clearly well spread out.
-This is opposed to the bixi bike stations which are concentrated around the city center.

 ### Metro Network